bitterjug/kashana/docs/elm-notes.rst

   logic for saving the data in a field from the rest of field's behaviour. might make the views messy if the saved field is in a wrapper record.

+- There's supposed to be some HTML filtering

 Build
 -----